-Metric Title: HC003: Land acquisition - Acres acquired in fee
+Metric Title: HC003: Land acquisition - Acres acquired in fee Target: TBD

-Target: TBD

-Narrative: The goal of this program is to acquire large coastal zone properties to give ownership of the land to federal, state, or local government or a non-government organization.
-A measure of success for the program would be to maximize the acres acquired with the funds granted.
+Narrative: The goal of this program is to acquire large coastal zone properties to secure ownership of the land by federal, state, or local government or a NGO for conservation purposes.
+A measure of success for the program will be to maximize the acres acquired with the funds granted.
 The value of the land in consideration will also be examined to ensure the resources provided by the properties are maximized.
-More valuable acreage acquired through this program would result in more conservation of the Texas coast
+More valuable acreage acquired through this program would result in more conservation of the Texas coast.